iamishu2908/IntroView/README.md

 # IntroView
-IntroView is a self-management interview system that produces a thorough report on a candidate’s technical interview based on their emotional quotient.
+IntroView is a self-management interview system that produces a detailed report on a candidate’s technical interview based on their emotional quotient.